vic9or/GPio_driver/README.md

 # GPio_driver
-Figuring out how to GPio Driver
+Figuring out how use the pins to read and write using a device driver.